Buddytheelff/webmapping/Chapter05/readme.md

 You also may want to offset the popup based on its `radius` so that it does not cover the proportional symbol when activated, inhibiting reading of the original symbol size (Example 2.4).
 Do not offset it too far, however, as you will lose graphic association between the information window and the selected feature (Figure 2.3).

 ###### Example 2.4: Adding an offset to each circle marker

-        layer.bindPopup(popupContent, {
+        // add following code in your pointToLayer function, and remove the old bindPopup function. layer.bindPopup(popupContent, {
             offset: new L.Point(0,-options.radius)
         });